zqs1022/interpretableCNN/README.md

 # Citation

-Please cite the following paper, if you use this code.
+Please cite the following two papers, if you use this code.
-Quanshi Zhang, Ying Nian Wu, and Song-Chun Zhu, "Interpretable Convolutional Neural Networks," in CVPR 2018
+1. Quanshi Zhang, Ying Nian Wu, and Song-Chun Zhu, "Interpretable Convolutional Neural Networks" in CVPR 2018
+2. Quanshi Zhang, Xin Wang, Ying Nian Wu, Huilin Zhou, and Song-Chun Zhu, "Interpretable CNNs for Object Classification" in IEEE Transactions on Pattern Analysis and Machine Intelligence, 2020.
+DOI:10.1109/TPAMI.2020.2982882

 # Code